alchemyplatform/aa-sdk/site/overview/faqs.md

 ::: details Answer
 This can happen when UserOperations become underpriced, frequently due to fee market movement between when gas and fees are estimations and when the user operation is actually submitted.

 You may experience this when calling the [`waitForUserOperationTransaction`](/packages/aa-core/provider/waitForUserOperationTransaction.html#waitForUserOperationTransaction) method.
-It may throw an error if it does not find the mined user operation within it’s retry limits.
+It may throw an error if it does not find the `UserOperation` (UO) in a mined Transaction within its retry limits.

 You can mitigate this by defining a more flexible retry period when constructing a [provider](/packages/aa-core/provider/constructor.html#constructor) (i.e. `txMaxRetries`, `txRetryIntervalMs`, `txRetryMultiplier` in `opts`).
-If your user operation continues to be delayed beyond a limit you are willing to wait, you can resubmit the user operation using [`dropAndReplaceUserOperation`](/packages/aa-core/provider/dropAndReplaceUserOperation.html#dropandreplaceuseroperation).
+If your UO continues to be delayed beyond a limit you are willing to wait, you can resubmit it using [`dropAndReplaceUserOperation`](/packages/aa-core/provider/dropAndReplaceUserOperation.html#dropandreplaceuseroperation).
 :::

 ### Are User Operations protected from MEV bots?